chickenfingerwu/AutoSub/README.md

 Sound detection is based on RMS level so record with as little noise as possible.

-Vowels should be as seperate as possible for best result.
+Read slow for best results, vowels should be as separate as possible.
+Refer to the test.wav file as example.

 # Installation
 cd to AutoSub and run: